The Great Orchestration

 This is the great orchestration.

-Each time one of us wakes up from the Matrix, it strengthens the ripple of change.
-How have you measured your life—not by what you’ve achieved, but by how deeply you’ve loved and lived?
+Each time one of us wakes up, it strengthens the ripple of change.
+How have you measured your life?
+Is it by what you’ve achieved, or by how deeply you’ve loved and lived?
 Share your reflections below and add your voice to this quiet revolution.